xarray-contrib/xarray-simlab/doc/installing.rst

 Import xarray-simlab
 --------------------

-To make sure that ``xarray-simlab`` is correctly installed, try import it by running this line::
+To make sure that ``xarray-simlab`` is correctly installed, try to import it by running this line::

     $ python -c "import xsimlab"